node-red/node-red.github.io/docs/creating-nodes/node-js.md

 The function is passed an object containing the properties set in the flow editor.

-The first thing it must do is call the `RED.nodes.createNode` function to initialise the features shared by all nodes.
+The first thing it must do is call the `RED.nodes.createNode` function to initialize the features shared by all nodes.
 After that, the node-specific code lives.

 {% highlight javascript %}